Why we vote

 How we vote

 We vote in line with our members’ best financial interests and do so globally on all our listed investments.
-We develop our own Stewardship and Voting Policy, which is supported by our Voting Guidance.
+We develop our own Stewardship and Voting Policy, which is supported by our Voting Guidance (where you can find out more about how we vote).
 We review these each year to align to our beliefs with best practice.

-We consider voting against, or abstaining on, the Chair and/or members of the nomination committee if there’s less than 33% of women on the board and the company has not disclosed a timeframe for appointment.
-We also reserve the right to escalate the vote against the Chair of the board in following years if no improvement is seen.
+We consider voting against members of the relevant committee if there’s less than 40% of women on the board and the company has not disclosed a timeframe for appointment.
+We will escalate the vote against the Chair of the board in following years if no improvement is seen.

 We also consider voting against individual directors where we feel the company has not addressed specific systemic risks, for example when: